 Plant lovers can wander through the blooming footpaths of Foster Botanical Garden in downtown Honolulu.
 It is the oldest garden in Hawaii featuring some of the world’s most ancient plants.

-No trip to Oahu would be even remotely complete without a day spent at the Polynesian Cultural Center.
-Here Hawaiian, Fijian, Tahitian, Samoan and Tongan cultures are all represented in an unforgettable way.
-Visitors can feast their eyes on genuine Polynesian villages, learn how to make authentic crafts, watch hula performances and enjoy one of the best luaus in Hawaii.
+No trip to Oahu is complete without spending a day at the Polynesian Cultural Center.
+Here, Hawaiian, Fijian, Tahitian, Samoan and Tongan cultures are represented in unforgettable ways.
+Visitors can feast their eyes on genuine Polynesian villages.
+Learn how to make authentic crafts.
+Watch hula performances and enjoy one of the best luaus in Hawaii.

-Oahu is the most heavily populated island of Hawaii, many people associate it with busy shops, bustling nightlight and crowed beaches.
-Because of this, some travel to the other islands in hopes of finding a more relaxed type of vacation experience but fail to realize that Oahu truly has it all.
-Surfing, snorkeling, swimming and other water sports are the go-to activity for visitors on Oahu
+Oahu is the most heavily populated island of Hawaii.
+So many people associate it with busy shops, bustling nightlight and crowed beaches.
+Because of this, some travel to the other islands to find a more relaxed type of vacation experience.
+But many fail to realize that Oahu truly has it all.
+Surfing, snorkeling, swimming and paddleboarding are the go-to activity for visitors on Oahu

 Oahu offers some prime hiking trails to those who like the outdoors.
 Next to Waikiki is the world famous volcanic cinder cone, Diamond Head.
 It offers beautiful ocean-view trails within close proximity to where you are probably staying.

 Enjoy taking in mountains views and waterfalls.
 You can do this by exploring Manoa Falls in Manoa Valley and Waimea Falls Park on the North Shore.
 Another famous place to go hiking is the scenic Makapu’u Lighthouse Trail.
 It features stunning views of the surrounding rugged coastlines and outlying islets.